 Jun admitted his crime during an investigation, the North Korean news agency said, but it did not specify what crime he had allegedly committed.

-Jun's release followed a visit by King, the special envoy for North Korean human rights, and Jon Brause, from the U.S. Agency for International Development.
+His release follows a visit by King, the special envoy for North Korean human rights, and Jon Brause, from the U.S. Agency for International Development.
 The group went there to assess food shortages that have left thousands starving after floods and harsh weather devastated North Korea's crops.

-King and Brause "expressed regret at the incident on behalf of the U.S. government and assured that it would make all its efforts to prevent the recurrence of similar incident," KCNA reported.
+King and Brause "expressed regret at the incident on behalf of the U.S. government and assured that it would make all its efforts to prevent the recurrence of similar incident," KCNA said.

-The news agency also said former U.S. President Jimmy Carter asked North Korea to pardon Jun.
+The news agency also said former President Jimmy Carter asked North Korea to pardon Jun.

 "Taking all this into account, the ... government decided to set him free from the humanitarian" standpoint, KCNA said.

-The assessment team traveling with King will continue its work on the ground and "when they come back, we will look at their assessments, study it and compare to other assessments by other "nongovernmental organizations and groups that have made similar trips, to make a decision on the amount of aid to extend, Toner said Friday.
+The assessment team traveling with King will continue its work on the ground and "when they come back, we will look at their assessments, study it and compare to other assessments by other NGOs," and groups that have made similar trips, to make a decision on the amount of aid to extend, Toner said.

 While the United States praised the North for its action, the two countries are still a long way from normalizing relations.